ZhitianHou/zhitianhou.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 Our paper "InfiMed-Foundation: Pioneering Advanced Multimodal Medical Models with Compute-Efficient Pre-Training and Multi-Stage Fine-Tuning" has been published on [arXiv](https://arxiv.org/abs/2509.22261).
 - *2025.09*: &nbsp;🎉🎉 Our paper "InfiMed: Low-Resource Medical MLLMs with Advancing Understanding and Reasoning" has been published on [arXiv](https://arxiv.org/abs/2505.23867).
 - *2025.09*: &nbsp;🎉🎉 Our paper "Large Language Models Meet Legal Artificial Intelligence: A Survey" has been published on [arXiv](https://arxiv.org/abs/2509.09969).
 - *2025.07*: &nbsp;🎉🎉 Our paper "QCSH: Quantization Controlled Semantic Hashing for Effective Similar Text Search" has been accepted to **IEEE SMC Conference 2025**.